chubes4/cluckin-chuck/themes/cluckin-chuck/README.md

 - WordPress Admin → Appearance → Editor
 - Or directly in the theme files using a code editor

-## Integration with Wing Map Plugin

-This theme is designed to work with the Wing Map plugin, which provides:
-- `wing_location` custom post type
-- `wing-map/map-display` block for interactive maps
-- `wing-map/wing-review` block for displaying user-submitted reviews
-- Wing location metadata (address, coordinates, ratings)
-- User review submission and moderation system

-The theme displays reviews embedded in wing location posts as `wing-map/wing-review` blocks, which are automatically generated from approved user comments.

-**Note:** The theme will work without the plugin, but wing location functionality requires the plugin to be active.

 ## Support

 For issues, questions, or contributions: